City of Harrisonville Municipal Court

 Failure to appear

-Failure to either pre-pay of appearing on an assigned court date to dispose of an offense could result in a warrant being issued for your arrest and you may be required to post bond.
+Failure to either pre-pay or appear on an assigned court date to dispose of an offense could result in a warrant being issued for your arrest and you may be required to post bond.
 A failure to appear or pay for your offense may be reported to your state licensing authority and your driving privilege could be suspended.

 To get a license back after a failure to appear in court for traffic violation (FACT) suspension, you will be required to show proof of compliance and pay a $20 reinstatement fee, per offense, to the Missouri Department of Revenue, Driver’s License Bureau.